 All new students are required to attend a program of orientation and assessment at the beginning of the school year.
 The orientation process continues through the seminar format in FRSM101 Orientation to College which meets weekly during the fall semester.
 This class is intended to give new students skills and information which will help them succeed in college.
 In addition, this seminar seeks to promote an awareness of the purposes of Christian higher education as it relates to student growth and a commitment to life-long learning.

 Information Technology Services (ITS) provides students, faculty, administration, and the larger campus community with the knowledge, skills, and technological resources to learn, teach, work, and excel in an increasingly technological campus and world.

 In addition to the standard curriculum, Bethany offers study tours designed to broaden the student’s perspective, deepen understandings, and explore a variety of culturally interesting destinations.
 Various departments sponsor credit generating travel experiences.
 These opportunities are an important aspect of a liberal arts education.

 Bethany recognizes the need for students to enhance their classroom learning experiences through participation in internship programs.
 Part-time or full-time experiences outside of the classroom that are closely related to the student’s specific career and academic interests are required for the Communication major.
 Internships are also encouraged for the Business Administration major and other majors.
 For more information contact your Faculty Advisor.

 Military Science (ROTC Program)

-The resources and programs of ROTC (U.S. Army Reserve Officer Training Corps) are available to Bethany Lutheran College Students.
+The resources and programs of the U.S. Army Reserve Officer Training Corps (ROTC) are available to Bethany Lutheran College Students.
 These resources include scholarships and classes.
-For complete information, contact the registrar or write to the Department of Military Science, Minnesota State University - Mankato, Mankato, MN, 56001, or call (507) 389-6229
+For complete information, contact the registrar or call (507) 389-6229.